rsn870/rank_and_bias_gen/pfgmpp/README.md

 and perform the experiments for generation for each architecture for different datasets.
 This yields results that differ from the consistency/diffusion case for finite
 D rather interestingly.

+To Do :

+-[] Add codes for rank calculation in bottleneck of U-NET -[] Add codes for inversion/interpolation